 - Residential construction in the U.S. and Canada, new and repair/remodel

 - North American imports and exports

-- Outlook and production statistics for structural panels (OSB and plywood), including historical data
+- Outlook and production statistics for structural panels (oriented strand board and plywood), including historical data

-- Engineered wood product demand and production (glulam, I-joists, and LVL)
+- Engineered wood product demand and production (glued-laminated timber, I-joists and laminated veneer lumber)

-The entire 2019 market forecast, including all market segments and production outlook, as well as statistical data, is included in APA’s 2019 Structural Panel & Engineered Wood Yearbook, Form MKO E185.
+The entire 2021 market forecast, including all market segments and production outlook, as well as statistical data, is included in APA’s 2021 Structural Panel & Engineered Wood Yearbook, Form MKO E186.
 The yearbook can be purchased for $300 via the APA Resource Library.